elixir-nx/nx/README.md

 end
 ```

 `defn` supports multiple compiler backends, which can compile said functions to run on the CPU or in the GPU.
-For example, using the `EXLA` compiler:
+For example, using the `EXLA` compiler, which provides bindings to Google's XLA:

 ```elixir
 @defn_compiler {EXLA, platform: :host}